Regulations for the 14th Klaudia Taev Competition (2025)

 All decisions of the Jury are final.

-If the singer does not comply with the regulations of the competition, then he/she may be disqualified.
+If the competitor does not comply with the regulations of the competition, then he/she may be disqualified.

 Travel and accommodation